technical details:

 - (3.)
 The man at the Navy recruitment office.

 - (5.)
 Several police officers.
-Maltin & Bann list Gene Morgan and Noah Young, the latter of whom
+Maltin & Bann list Gene Morgan and Noah Young, but neither is listed in the payroll ledger.

 - (6.)
 Four people playing the miniature figures in the window display with Santa Claus.